gobeyondidentity/customer-docs/docs/contribute/create-pull-request.md

 👉 Make sure to follow the [Pull request guidelines](#pull-request-guidelines).

-1. Go to the [main page of the repo][repo].

-2. In the yellow banner Above the list of files, click **Compare & pull request** to create a pull request for the associated branch.  <br />
+1. Go to the main page of the repo, and in the yellow banner, click **Compare & pull request** to create a pull request for the associated branch.  <br />

    ![Compare and pull request](./images/github-compare-and-pull-request.png)

-1. Now that you've proposed and committed your changes, you must ask the owners to review your changes, which is done using a pull request (PR).

-   In the Open a pull request window, do the following:
+1. In the Open a pull request window, do the following:

    1. Select the branch.